About Our Starts With Letter M Word Searches

 Paul’s Pro-Tip

-Longer words are often easier to spot because their letter patterns stand out more clearly in the grid.
-Once you locate the longest one, the rest of the puzzle usually becomes easier because there are fewer letters left to distract you.
+Longer words are easier to spot because their letter patterns stand out more in the grid.
+Once you find one big word, it clears space and makes the rest easier to find.

 How Word Searches Encourage Strategic Thinking